Sunlitspace542/65816-superfx-asm-argonaut-vscode/README.md

 Extended from [my Super FX tooltip extension](https://github.com/Sunlitspace542/superfxhelp-vscode).

-When a valid Super FX instruction is hovered over, it shows a tooltip box with info about the current instruction.
+When a valid Super FX instruction with tooltip information present is hovered over, it shows a tooltip box with info about the current instruction.
+Note that instruction cycle counts mentioned are cycles from cache, not RAM or ROM.

 <img src="./img/example.png" title="" alt="example.png" width="298">